kartikeya-datta/my2-datta/README.md

 | Badminton | Self-confidence, refexes and durability | 10 |
 | Swimming | Focussed Breathing, Muscle strenth and Stress reduction | 3 |

+---

+### quotations of Scientists

+> Men love to wondefr and that is the seed of science *Ralph Waldo Emerson*

+> Simplicity is the ultimate sophistication *Leonardo Da Vinci*

+> Nothing in life is to be feared, it is only to be understood.
+Now is the time to understand more, so that we may fear less*Marie Curie*